NoumenaDigital/npl-vscode-extension/npl-instructions.md

 When organizing your NPL project, adhere to the following folder structure:

+- **Entry Point**:

+  - The project entry point is always a `migration.yml` file that defines migration changesets.
+  - This file is often located at `*/src/main/migration.yml` and references the source directories.

 - **Source Files**:

+  - NPL source files are organized in versioned directories (e.g., `npl-1.0.0/`) as specified in the migration.yml file.
-  - New NPL files and packages should primarily be created within a dedicated `npl` directory, typically located at `src/main/npl/`.
-For example, a new package `my_package` would reside in `src/main/npl/my_package/`.
+  - New NPL files and packages should be created within the appropriate versioned directory (e.g., `src/main/npl-1.0.0/my_package/`).
-  - If a general `npl` directory (e.g., `src/main/npl/`) is not available or suitable, place new files and packages within the directory corresponding to the _latest version_ of your NPL environment.
-For instance, if the latest version is `141.2`, new packages would go into `src/main/npl-141.2/my_package/`.
-  - Always create a new package (a new sub-directory) within these preferred locations when implementing new, distinct functionality.
+  - Always create a new package (a new sub-directory) within the versioned directory when implementing new, distinct functionality.

 - **Test Files**:

   - Test files should be placed in a separate `test` directory, usually found at `src/test/npl/`.
 The package structure within the `test` directory should mirror the structure of the source files they are testing.
-For example, tests for `src/main/npl/my_package/MyProtocol.npl` would be located in `src/test/npl/my_package/MyProtocolTests.npl`.
+For example, tests for `src/main/npl-1.0.0/my_package/MyProtocol.npl` would be located in `src/test/npl/my_package/MyProtocolTests.npl`.

+Don't generate tests unless explicitly asked to.

 ## Protocol Syntax